-Any amounts remaining on deposit in the add-on consolidation loan account at the end of the consolidation loan add-on period will be transferred to the collection account on the business day immediately following the end of that period and will be included as part of available funds on the immediately following distribution date.
+Any amounts remaining on deposit in the add-on consolidation loan account at the end of the consolidation loan add-on period will be transferred to the collection account on the business day immediately following the end of that period and will be included as a part of available funds on the immediately following quarterly distribution date.

 Reserve Account.
 The administrator will establish and maintain a reserve account as an asset of the trust in the name of the indenture trustee.
 The trust will make an initial deposit from the net proceeds from the sale of the notes into the reserve account on the closing date.
-The deposit will be in cash or eligible investments equal to \$10,058,076.
+The deposit will be in cash or eligible investments equal to \$6,250,000.

-Funds in the reserve account may be replenished on each distribution date by additional funds available after all prior required distributions have been made.
+Funds in the reserve account may be replenished on each quarterly distribution date by additional funds available after all prior required distributions have been made.
 See "Description of the Notes-Distributions" in this prospectus supplement.

-Amounts remaining in the reserve account on any distribution date in excess of the specified reserve account balance, after payments described below, will be deposited into the collection account for distribution on that distribution date.
+Amounts remaining in the reserve account on any quarterly distribution date in excess of the specified reserve account balance, after payments described below, will be deposited into the collection account for distribution on that quarterly distribution date.

 The specified reserve account balance is the amount required to be maintained in the reserve account.
-The specified reserve account balance for any distribution date will be equal to the greater of:
+The specified reserve account balance for any quarterly distribution date will be equal to the greater of:

-- 0.25% of the sum of the pool balance and the amount, if any, on deposit in the add-on consolidation loan account (excluding any amounts in such account that will become available funds on the next distribution date), each as of the end of the related collection period; and - \$6,034,845.
+- 0.25% of the sum of the pool balance and the amount, if any, on deposit in the add-on consolidation loan account and the pre-funding account (excluding any amounts in such accounts that will become available funds on the next quarterly distribution date), each as of the end of the related collection period; and - \$3,750,000.

-A collection period is the threemonth period ending on the last day of March, June, September and December, in each case for the distribution date in the following month.
-However, the first collection period will be the period from the closing date through December 31, 2006.
+A collection period is the threemonth period ending on the last day of March, June, September and December, in each case for the quarterly distribution date in the following month.
+However, the first collection period will be the period from the closing date through September 30, 2007.
 The specified reserve account balance will be subject to adjustment as described in this prospectus supplement.
 In no event will it exceed the outstanding balance of the notes.

-The reserve account will be available on each distribution date to cover any shortfalls in payments of primary servicing and administration fees, the class A noteholders' interest distribution amount, the class B noteholders' interest distribution amount, payments owed to the swap counterparty with respect to interest, and certain swap termination payments.
+The reserve account will be available on each quarterly distribution date and each monthly allocation date to cover any shortfalls in payments of primary servicing, administration, auction agent and broker-dealer fees, the class A noteholders' interest distribution amount and the class B noteholders' interest distribution amount.